PepoAmbriz/DonkeyTownPepo/docs/README.md

 ![DonkieTown status](/docs/gifs/platoon.gif)

 #### [Future] Cite and contribute
 All developed source code, libraries and manufacturing files are released as open source under no license agreements.
-We expect every donkietown user to attribute our effort by citing *DonkieTown*.
+We expect every DonkieTown user to attribute our effort by citing *DonkieTown*.

 ```bibtex
 @inproceedings{